 Welcome to Bjärka-Säby Local Heritage Centre.

-The centre was grounded on the initiative of the estate owner Oscar Ekman.
+The centre was founded on the initiative of the estate owner Oscar Ekman.

 the first half of the 1920s he arranged for these very old buildings to be

 relocated from different farms and crofts around the estate to the site of